manujshinkar/Lane-Detection/README.md

 The code for this is in cell 10th of lane_detection.ipynb

-Thresholded warped image:
+Thresholded warped image
 ![alt text][image5]

-Histogram of pixels:
+Histogram of pixels
 ![alt text][image6]

-Lane line detection using sliding window:
+Lane line detection using sliding window
 ![alt text][image7]

-Lane line detection on new image using information from previous frame:
+Lane line detection on new image using information from previous frame
 ![alt text][image8]

 #### Calculation the radius of curvature of the lane and the position of the vehicle with respect to center